Accessibility plan for disabled students:

 - take reasonable steps to avoid putting disabled pupils at a substantial disadvantage (the reasonable adjustment duty)

-that Local Education Authority and school governors have the duty to publish Accessibility Strategies and Plans
+that Local Education Authority and school/academy governors have the duty to publish Accessibility Strategies and Plans

 Preparation for entry to the school, the curriculum, teaching and learning, classroom organisation, timetabling, grouping of pupils, homework, access to school facilities, activities to supplement the curriculum, school sports, school policies, breaks and lunchtimes, the serving of school meals, interaction with peers, assessment and exam arrangements, school discipline and sanctions, school clubs and activities, school trips, the school arrangements for working with other agencies, preparation of pupils for the next phase of education.